Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 Put the dish in a spot with filtered light and moderate temperatures.
 After a few days, you should notice new green shoots sprouting from the tops and roots forming.

-You can regrow celery from scraps easily.
+You can easily regrow celery from scraps.
 First, cut the base off a bunch of celery.

 Leave about two inches of the root end.
 Next, place the base in a shallow bowl of water.

 Make sure the cut side faces up.
-Put the bowl in a sunny spot like on the windowsill and change the water every couple of days.
+Place the bowl in a sunny spot, such as a windowsill, and change the water every other day.

 Water it often and ensure it gets at least six hours of direct sunlight daily.
 Soon, you will have fresh celery to harvest.

 Beets are easy to regrow from scraps.
+These scraps usually grow fresh beet greens rather than a new beet root.
 All you need is the root end with some greens still attached.

 We cut off the beet greens, leaving about an inch of the stems attached to the root end.

-Next, we placed the root ends in a jar with water and the greens facing up.
-Soon, new greens started sprouting from the top.
+Next, we placed the root ends in a jar filled with water, with the greens facing up.
+Soon, new greens started to sprout from the top.

-Next, we plant the chunks in garden soil, burying them about an inch deep with the eye facing up.
-We also keep the soil moderately moist.
+Finally, plant the chunks in garden soil, burying them about an inch deep with the “eye” facing up.
+Also, keep the soil moderately moist.

 Growing Sweet Potatoes from Scraps